UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 >Kernel:
 >You can get much more out of the kernel in very old applications
 > `grep 'CONFIG_HZ=' /boot/config-$(uname -r)`
->if you're not running a 1000hz kernel you can rebuild the kernel using your current one as a template the source can be found on www.kernel.org.
+>if you're not running a 1000hz kernel you can rebuild the <a href="https://www.kernel.org/"> Kernel</a> using your current one as a template.
 Some people will say 1000hz is snake oil this is false.
-I've done the testing and in every test i got better performance and lower power consumption.
-So for gaming 1000hz is recommended, especially if using studio grade audio setups, upsampling ect the reduction in cpu usage is nearly 30%!.
-If you're sitting on the desktop completely idle, yes less would probably be better.

 > Scheduler:
-> If your kernel supports BPF you can test out **_scx_lavd_**, If the kernel does not support it download the source from www.kernel.org use the old kernel config as a template.
-Guides and patches can be found online.
-Or ask your distros kernel package maintainer.
+> If your kernel supports BPF you can test out <a href="https://docs.rs/crate/scx_lavd/latest"> **__scx_lavd__**</a>, If the kernel doesn't support it, Build a new kernel using the old config as a template. guides, <a href="https://github.com/sched-ext/scx-kernel-releases/releases"> patches</a> & <a href="https://www.rust-lang.org/tools/install"> rust compiler</a> can be found online. **_Or ask your distros kernel package maintainer for everything._**
 >
 > (Performance results -3% to +7%.
 Basically you'll have to do the testing yourself for each title.
 Note: My results only include 0.1% lows, 1% lows & average fps.
 As this is all that matters, fps highs are not included.)

+>Mouse & Keyboard:
+> You can change mouse and keyboard response times with kernel variables. this can be done with startup parameters *GRUB* `/etc/default/grub` then update grub as normal, guides can be found online.
+I have no idea for <a href="https://wiki.archlinux.org/title/Kernel_parameters"> systemd-boot</a> when i find a OS with systemd-boot i disable it and install grub.
+>
+> the variables are as follows `mousepoll=1 kbpoll=1 jspoll=1`

 > AMD Mesa Drivers (Building):
->Profiling mesa's common functions and optimising for your CPU may not lead to a massive performance increase, but the latency reduction & CPU usage is clear.
-If you're on Debian 13/Trixie/Testing i may be releasing my own repository for packages soon™️.
+>Profiling <a href="https://gitlab.freedesktop.org/mesa/mesa"> Mesa</a> optimising for your CPU may not lead to a massive performance increase.
+But the latency reduction & CPU usage is clear.
->
-> AMD Mesa Drivers (Git):
-> Is newer always better?
->
-> No, for example in the latest master (on RX 7800XT).
-Some titles will experience effects alignment issues, in StarWars Battlefront II textures will look like square pieces of cake & finally in HellDivers2 (DX12) everything is broken the image is just colours that looks like a failing graphics card. find a stable version and work your way forward, You can always backport patches if you understand what you're doing.